On Valentine’s Day, when other people were exchanging chocolates, flowers and maybe even body fluids, I was undergoing the Attack of the Choleliths.

 In my case, I was told I probably wouldn’t feel like eating for a few days.
 My solution was to put a large batch of oatmeal in the fridge, with flaxseed and milk already mixed in, and to make an extra batch of yogurt.
 Boy, was I glad I did.
 I’d heat up two or three spoons of horse-food at a time or add a touch of homemade jam to an eighth of a cup of yogurt.
 Both were easy to get down, and they also cushioned the Oxycodone/Tylenol pills.
 (That’s probably the weirdest word-pairing I’ll use this year.)

 I also moved my canned soup from a lower cupboard to one at eye level.
-If you’re having surgery I’d suggest you do the same, so that you can reach for them without saying bad, bad words.
+If you’re having surgery, I would suggest you do the same, so that you can reach for them without saying bad, bad words.

 You’ve gotta have friends